Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Idefjord torpedoed:

 Idefjord departed Clyde in Convoy JW 65 with a new cargo for Kirkenes on March 11-1945; again the Norwegian Stord was one of the escorts.
 German U-boats were waiting in the Kola Inlet and torpedoed two American cargo ships on March 20 (Horace Bushnell, U-995 - total loss - and Thomas Donaldson, sunk by U-968.
 The escorting sloop Lapwing was also sunk that day, either by U-968 or U-716).
-Idefjord continued to Kirkenes, unloaded her cargo until Apr.
+Idefjord proceeded to Kirkenes, unloaded her cargo until Apr.
 20, then continued to Liinahamari with the Russian merchant ship Onega.
-After they had again left Liinahamari on April 22 in Convoy PK 9, escorted by 4 Norwegian Naval vessels (Eglantine among them) and several Russian ones, they were immediately spotted by U-997 (Lehmann), and both ships were torpedoed, 69 11N 37 07E.
+After they had again left Liinahamari on April 22 in Convoy PK 9, escorted by 4 Norwegian Naval vessels (Eglantine among them - a direct link to this convoy has been provided within the Voyage Record above) and several Russian ones, they were immediately spotted by U-997 (Lehmann), and both ships were torpedoed, 69 11N 37 07E.
 Onega sank in a few minutes, but Idefjord, which had received a torpedo on the port side, stayed afloat (a British gunner died).
 The crew went in the lifeboats, but after the escorts Tromøy and Karmøy (ex British trawler Inchkeith) had investigated the damages further, most of them went on board again.
 I've seen an account that says it was a mad rush to get Norwegians back on board, because if the Russians had boarded first, the ship would have been theirs, since it had been abandoned in Russian waters.
+This is confirmed in this Guestbook message.
 Idefjord was taken in tow, arriving Murmansk on April 23 for temporary repairs.

 On August 5-1945, Idefjord left Murmansk, arriving Gothenburg on Sept.
 7 for permanent repairs.
 En route she had been forced to spend some time at the yard in Stavanger, Norway, as the temporary repairs made at Murmansk proved insufficient to take her all the way to Sweden.
-See also Page 6.
+See also Page 6 and Voyage Record above.

 Jürgen Rohwer gives the postion 69 38N 33 21E for this last incident.
 Position given for Onega's sinking is 69 41N 33 17E.